otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </iq>
 ```

-The server then returns the services that are associated with it.
+The server then returns the services that are associated with it:

 ```
   <iq from='xmpp.org'